msugan/FINDRES/README.md

 A Python code for detecting true Repeating Earthquakes from Self-similar Waveforms (FINDRES)

 # Abstract
 The software package FINDRES is an open-source seismological software.
 It consists of some utilities for data preparation (utils directory) and the main program.
 FINDRES is designed to discriminate repeating earthquakes starting from a family of candidate repeating earthquakes, based on the cross-correlation values and S-P time difference between pairs of earthquakes (estimated using cross-spectrum).

 # Motivation and significance

 The code FINDRES is inspired to previously published methods that combine both seismic waveform similarity, using cross-correlation function, and differential S-P travel time measured at each seismic station (Chen et al., 2008 and Shakibay Senobari and Funning, 2019).
 The code is versatile and works with and without P and S-wave phase pickings.
 At the moment the reading of phases in archive Hypoellipse (Lahr 1999), Hypoinverse (Klein, 2002), NonlinLoc (Lomax et al. 2000), and QuakeML (https://quake.ethz.ch/quakeml) format are implemented.
-The code has been tested using synthetic and real data, providing accurate results.
+The code has beentested using synthetic and real data, providing accurate results.
 It contributes to the implementations of open-source Python packages in seismology aiming to support the activities of researchers and the reproducibility of scientific results.